Robert L. Treft, M.D., F.A.C.S.

-Jared Peterson, M.D. is a board-certified ophthalmologist and is the newest addition to Mountain View Eye Center.
+Jared Peterson, M.D. is a board-certified ophthalmologist and has been practicing at Mountain View Eye Center since 2014.
 He completed his ophthalmology residency training at the Wills Eye Hospital in Philadelphia, which is perennially ranked among the top 3 ophthalmology programs in the country.

 A native of Layton, Utah, Dr. Peterson received his Bachelor's Degree from Weber State University, graduating with High Honors.
 He continued his training at the Ohio State University College of Medicine where he graduated with honors and received multiple academic and research awards.
 While at Ohio State, he was inducted into the Alpha Omega Alpha (AOA) Honor Medical Society for his academic achievements.
 He was also nominated and selected by his peers for induction into the Gold Humanism Honor Society for his humanistic and caring approach toward his patients.
 Dr. Peterson participated in various ophthalmological research projects and was awarded Alpha Omega Alpha and Fight For Sight national research fellowships.